AcaciaLinux/libpkgbuild/README.md

 # libpkgbuild
-A library for building AcaciaLinux package from packagebuilds
+A library for building AcaciaLinux package from packagebuilds implementing the [packagebuild spec](https://wiki.acacialinux.org/pkgbuild).